opendocsg/slw-judgments-backfill/2013_SGHC_4/report.md

  Although there is not a great deal of authority, and none in the Court of Appeal, relating to solicitors failing to give advice which is directly in point, I have no doubt that Mr. Jackson’s submission is wrong and the second alternative is correct.

-189    Stuart-Smith LJ’s analysis was cited with approval by the Court of Appeal in _Asia Hotel Investments Ltd v Starwood Asia Pacific Management Pte Ltd and another_ [2005] 1 SLR(R) 661.
+189    Stuart-Smith LJ’s analysis was cited with approval by the Court of Appeal in _Asia Hotel Investments Ltd v Starwood Asia Pacific Management Pte Ltd and another_ <span class="citation">[2005] 1 SLR(R) 661</span>.
 The majority judgment delivered by Chao Hick Tin JA cited at [136] the Category 3 test and analysis with approval and the minority judgment of Yong Pung How CJ cited at [47] and [48] all the three tests also with approval.
 The majority and minority parted company on the evaluation of the facts but not on this aspect of the law.

-190    The tripartite framework was endorsed again by the Court of Appeal in _JSI Shipping (S) Pte Ltd v Teofoongwonglcloong (a firm)_ [2007] 4 SLR(R) 460 at [147] and in _Auston International Group Ltd v Ng Swee Hua_ [2009] 4 SLR(R) 628 at [38].
+190    The tripartite framework was endorsed again by the Court of Appeal in _JSI Shipping (S) Pte Ltd v Teofoongwonglcloong (a firm)_ <span class="citation">[2007] 4 SLR(R) 460</span> at [147] and in _Auston International Group Ltd v Ng Swee Hua_ <span class="citation">[2009] 4 SLR(R) 628</span> at [38].

 191    I come now to two decisions.
 The first is by Lightman J of the High Court in _Bank of Credit and_